Investing Fees could cost you your early retirement!

 By now, you should understand that investing fees are essential.
 You cannot ignore investing fees if you are serious about investing!

-In the long term, even a 0.1% extra investing fee will cost you a lot of money.
-And extreme fees also diminishes your chances of retiring early.
+In the long term, even a 0.1% extra investing fee will cost you much money.
+And extreme fees also diminish your chances of retiring early.
 Reducing your investing fees should be a priority!

-If you realize this, you also realize that you need to minimize fees as much as possible to get the most out of your investments.
-There is no point investing if most of your earnings go to your bank, broker, or advisor.
+If you realize this, you also need to minimize fees as much as possible to get the most out of your investments.
+There is no point in investing if most of your earnings go to your bank, broker, or advisor.

 One problem with investing fees is that people do not pay them as bills.
-If peopled received a 10’000 CHF bill for a 1.0% fee on a one-million portfolio, I am sure they would be more eager to optimize it.
+If people received a 10’000 CHF bill for a 1.0% fee on a one-million portfolio, they would be more eager to optimize it.
 But investing fees are vicious in that they are almost invisible.
-So people have a tendency to forget about them.
+So people tend to forget about them.

 If you are investing directly by yourself with a broker, the most important thing you should do is invest in ETFs that have a low Total Expense Ratio (TER).
 Then, you also need to minimize your transaction costs by choosing an affordable broker.